 Rape is defined as any sexual activity attempted or completed by force, threat of force, or coercion against a person's will.
 If the person you're concerned about knows in her heart that she has been the unwilling victim of sexual aggression, then you must help her realize that this incident was not her fault.
 If the aggressor was a stranger, it's obvious that she cannot be blamed for his behavior.
 If he was an acquaintance or friend – for example, if she was the victim of "date rape" – she should remember that even those who are closest to us can sometimes force us to do things against our will.
 If he was a person in a position of authority or trust, then his actions are doubly blameworthy.
 They should be brought to light before he has an opportunity to harm her again or anyone else.

-If you need additional backup or assistance in finding a qualified Christian therapist for your loved one, Focus on the Family's Counseling Department can provide you with a list of referrals.
+If you need additional backup or assistance in finding a qualified Christian therapist for your loved one, call us.
+Focus on the Family's Counseling department can provide you with a list of referrals.
 Our staff counselors are also available to talk with either of you over the phone.
-You can reach them at this number.